Grammar & Formatting

 Note that .plist can be both an extension and a (blank) file itself (meaning, it would not have a proper file name).

 If you need to use the file extension as a word in a sentence, keep the period preceding the extension.
-When using an indefinite article ("a" or "an"), use the one that applies to the sound of the first letter of the extension (as though the period is not pronounced as "dot").
+When using an indefinite article ("a" or "an"), use the one that applies to the pronunciation of the extension's first letter.

 Folder Names